-Code Title ECTS- Knowledge Skills Competences Assessment Prepare and carry out an oral presentation Enter into a respectful dialogue and collaborate with companies for the benefit of both parties.
+Code Title ECTS- points Knowledge Skills Competences Assessment QE QED2 Sampeter project 2 10 The student will get knowledge on how - Prepare and carry out an oral presentation - Enter into a respectful dialogue and collaborate with companies for the benefit of both parties.
 Effective teams Can plan the project group's workprocess and work with a focus on the group's learning and goals Can identify and apply methods for solving basic cross-cultural communication and collaboration problems.
-Own learning process Can describe and analyze own learning process in the process report Can search, find and include relevant knowledge Can communicate the results of the project framework Can communicate the results of the project work and the project group's learning process in a structured way using professional concepts, both written, graphic and oral.
-Can analyze and explain overall contexts.
+Own learning process Can describe and analyze own learning process in the process report Can search, find and include relevant knowledge Can set and reflect on own learning objectives from current and previous semesters in the process report with a view to future improvement Project framework Can communicate the results of the project work and the project group's learning process in a structured way using professional concepts, both written, graphic and oral.
+Can argue for the choice of sources and references in connection with the project work.
+PBL Can analyze and explain overall contexts.
 Can work with a holistic view of the project, the subjects and the outside world.
 Can work interdisciplinary.
-PBL Can work analytically, methodically and structured with the semester project in the project group.
+After completing the course the Can work analytically, methodically and structured with the semester project in the project group.
 Project management Can plan, adapt and optimize a project process with reasoned selection of the specific project management tools.
 Can account for the use of digital tools such as digital project management as well as digital knowledge collection tools and portals. improved.
 In due time, the student(s) will be informed about the specific deadlines and the further course for the project work.
 There will be no guidance during the period up to hand in of the project.
 The project is assessed at an oral exam.
-SE-SEP3 Semester project 3 (From A23) 10 Ine student will get knowledge on how to: Describe the major subjects in process engineering Identify various units or processes of a supply plant Describe the function of each unit After completing the course, the student will be able to: - Illustrate a supply plant by construction of a simple Process and Instrumentation Diagram (P&ID) - Demonstrate material/energy balances for the overall process and for one or more specific compounds - Make a flow diagram for a supply Atter completing the course, the student will be able to: - Analyze units or processes of a supply plant - Suggest potential process optimizations PBL competency Learning Objectives: - Can structure and adapt group
+SE-SEP3 Semester project 3 (From A23) 10 The student will get knowledge on how to: - Describe the major subjects in process engineering - Identify various units or processes of a supply plant - Describe the function of each unit After completing the course, the student will be able to: - Illustrate a supply plant by construction of a simple Process and Instrumentation Diagram (P&ID) - Demonstrate material/energy balances for the overall process and for one or more specific compounds - Make a flow diagram for a supply After completing the course, the student will be able to: - Analyze units or processes of a supply plant - Suggest potential process optimizations PBL competency Learning Objectives: - Can structure and adapt group